dieschlag/knowledgeBase/CYBER/Attack/Nmap.md

 	- -sT: TCP connect scan
 	- -O: detect OS
 	- -sV: get service versions
+	- -sL: List Scan: simply lists hosts of the network, without sending packets to the target hosts.
+It uses reverse-DNS resolution on the hosts to know their name.
 	- -v/-vv: verbose
 	- v\<number>: other way to add verbose
 	- -d\<integer>: debug mode with level